Class of 2023

 Learning from our Transatlantic Partners on the Future of Work

 The Bertelsmann Foundation Fellowship is a congressional fellowship that convenes staffers from the European parliament, German Bundestag, US government (both federal and state) as well as select participants from the private sector.
-The Bertelsmann Foundation Fellowship Class of 2023 is centered around the future of work.
-Through a hybrid format spanning four months, Fellows will explore how best we can build a human-centered work force in the digital age.
+The Bertelsmann Foundation Fellowship Class of 2023 centered around the future of work.
+Through a hybrid format spanning four months, Fellows explored how best to build a human-centered work force in the digital age.

 2023 Participants